mathew-fleisch/adventofcode2021/README.md

-# Advent of Code 2021 - My Answers
+# Advent of Code 2021 - Mathew Fleisch's Answers

 The [Advent of Code](https://adventofcode.com/) is a programming puzzle challenge that gives participants two coding challenges each day during the month of December.
 This repository holds my submission/answers for these challenges.
 I am going to try and do all of them in bash, because I hate myself.
 Enjoy.